 - Higher to allow higher load carrying capacity and to allow it to travel over rough terrain without getting hung up or damaging underbody components. - Shorter to give it the capability to approach inclines and drive over the crest of a hill without getting hung up or damaging underbody components.
-All other things held equal, a shorter wheelbase may make your vehicle - Narrower to provide greater maneuverability in tight spaces, particularly in off-road use.
+All other things held equal, a shorter wheelbase may make your vehicle quicker to respond to steering inputs than a vehicle with a longer wheelbase.

+• Narrower - to provide greater maneuverability in tight spaces, particularly in off-road use.